 - install an ad blocker on your browser, or use Brave browser instead.

 - don’t do a Google search on the website you’re planning on opening.
-Instead, type the URL manually and accurately on your browser’s address bar; or better, save the correct URL as a bookmark.
+Instead, type the URL manually and accurately on your browser’s address bar; or better, save the legitimate website as a bookmark.

 Twitter Giveaway Scams

-This type of scam is pretty straightforward.
-The scammer would make a fake a Twitter account masquerading as a famous person in the cryptocurrency industry or technology industry in general, then the scammer would then reply on the legitimate person’s tweet, saying something along the lines of:
+Twitter giveaway scams are pretty straightforward.
+The scammer would make a fake Twitter account masquerading as a famous person in the cryptocurrency industry or technology industry in general, then the scammer would then reply on the legitimate person’s tweet, saying something along the lines of:

 Investment scams/Ponzi schemes